 - Why something else than on-chain Bitcoin?
-List of typical reasons: - 1.
-Cost of sending transaction - Peak was tens of dollars (for every transfer), variable (from 1sat/vB), but has to increase in future due to decreasing reward - Time to confirm transaction (+ limited block size) - 4 blocks inside chain commonly required, ~10 minutes per block => ~40 min - 3.
+List of typical reasons given: - 1.
+Cost of sending transaction - Peak was tens of dollars (for every transfer), variable (from 1sat/vB), but has to increase in future due to decreasing reward - 2.
+Time to confirm transaction (+ limited block size) - At least 1, but typically 4 blocks inside chain commonly required, ~10 minutes per block => ~40 min - 3.
 Traceability of transactions - Source, destination and amount is on public ledger - 4.
 Limited scripting language (lock script) - For more complicated smart contracts - 5.
 Mining requirements - Specialized mining equipment required (ASICs) => may cause centralization if not enough widespread - Proof of Work is energy intensive (what it means?)